Heimat (play)

-Heimat (“Home”; 1893) is a play by the German dramatist Hermann Sudermann.
+Heimat (Home) is an 1893 play by the German dramatist Hermann Sudermann.
 The play, either in the original German or in translations, was commonly also known as Magda, the name of the heroine.
 It was thought by some to be the most widely known and the most successful drama of the end of the 19th century.

 Analysis

 Its success in the 19th century is traceable to at least four causes: